jafedor/OrderDataAnalysis/README.md

 This is a Python program I wrote myself for my own personal practice with a variety of concepts.

-The concepts I demonstrate in this program (in order) are the following:
+The main concepts I demonstrate in this program (in order) are the following:
   1) Using GitHub's API to download repo content by making an HTTP GET request
-  2) Extracting from a zip file
+  2) File reading and writing
-  3) File reading and writing
+  3) Using the Pandas Python module to grab data from an Excel spreadsheet and parse it
-  4) Using the Pandas Python module to grab data from an Excel spreadsheet and parse it
+  4) Using dictionaries and loops to process & analyze data
-  5) Using dictionaries and loops to process & analyze data
+  5) Problem-solving and critical thinking in a coding mindset

 -------------------------------------------------